A couple stands on a red rock ledge after sunset.

 Easily one of the best views at sunset in Sedona.
 Since the Jeep tours come here, it means you can get to your elopement location without the hike and you get to bring anyone in the family along for the adventure!
 This location is not as busy as Cathedral Rock, but in the last year it has picked up popularity fast.

 Your best bet is to elope here in the middle of the week, but again do not expect to be the only couple there.
-This past week we shot an elopement here and there were 6 other weddings happening at the same time.
-Last week we shot there on a weekend and were the only people.
+We have photographed an elopement here and there were 6 other weddings happening at the same time.
+We’ve also photographed many elopements here and were the only people.
 It is truly luck of the draw and something to be aware of.

 A couple dances in the sunlight at Bell Rock.